epiphone/proxy/README.md

 - `PORT` is the port the proxy will be running on.
 - `REDIS_URL` is the path to the same Redis instance you're using on Colyseus' processes.
 - `REDIS_CLUSTER` set to `true` if running Redis in cluster mode.
+- `HEALTH_CHECK_PATH` is an optional health check path, for example `/health`.
+The health check path always returns an HTTP 200 response.

 Once installed it can be run with